Ronak1231/Generative_AI_Projects-Medical_Chatbot/README.md

   bash
   pip install -r requirements.txt
 3. Configure Environment Variables
    Create a .env file in the project root:
    PINECONE_API_KEY=your_pinecone_api_key
    OPENAI_API_KEY=your_openai_api_key
 4. Initialize Pinecone Index
    Use the provided helper.py functions to upload medical document embeddings into Pinecone.
 5. Run the Flask App
    bash
-Copy code
    python app.py
-Navigate to http://localhost:8080 in your browser to interact with the chatbot.
+6. Navigate to http://localhost:8080 in your browser to interact with the chatbot.

 **How It Works**:
 **Backend Flow**